windmill-labs/windmilldocs/docs/openflow.md

 type FlowValue = {
   modules: Array<FlowModule>;
   failure_module?: FlowModule;
+  retry?: {
+    constant?: {
+      attempts: integer;
+      seconds: integer;
     };
+    exponential?: {
+      attempts: integer;
+      multiplier: integer;
+      seconds: integer;
+    };
+  };
+};
 ```

 A Flow is just a sequence of modules, and an optional failure module that will
 be triggered to handle a failure at any point of the flow.

+Retry sets the retry policy for the flow, it is optional and is reset on every
+success. `constant` retry just retry N times after a `seconds` delay.
+`exponential` applies exponential backoff duration increase in between every
+retry.
+If all the retries are exhausted, the failure module, if any, is called.

 Now let's see what is a module: